 Wind speed

-The MAEs for the WRF-MET 10- meter / surface wind speed were generally < 1.5 m s-1 throughout D02 with a few exceptions.
+The MAEs for the WRF-MET 10- meter / surface wind speed were generally < 1.5 m s-1 throughout domain 2 with a few exceptions.
 Along the coast of the northeastern U.S. and in southern Canada during the cooler months of January – April and November – December the MAEs generally ranged from 1.5 – 2.5 m s-1 with a few locations > 3.0 m s-1.
 The errors seemed random with no consistent biases and were not dependent on the time of day.
-For D01 the wind speed MAEs were similar to those of D02 in the eastern U.S, but were generally > 2.5 m s-1 over the Rocky Mountains.
+For domain 1 the wind speed MAEs were similar to those of domain 2 in the eastern U.S, but were generally > 2.5 m s-1 over the Rocky Mountains.

 Wind direction